 There is, of course, COVID-19 going around so there are certain things that the school is not doing and these are probably subject to change so check with the school.
 During my Piscine there was no sleeping over, you had to be in the Paris region, you had to wear a mask all the time, you had to clean your computer, you had to only walk through the school in certain directions, etc….

 Do not be scared of evaluations.
 Try to do two a day on other people.
 Not just to keep your points up but because it is a great way to see and discuss other peoples code, meet people, and figure out how they are doing things.
-Discuss the code for the full 15 minutes.
-Also, get back to them afterwards and find out what worked with the Moulinette grading and what didn’t.
+Discuss the code for the full 15 minutes, discuss other code, try different implementations, etc… Also, get back to them afterwards and find out what worked with the Moulinette (an in house grading program) and what didn’t.
 Be nice and definitely read the evaluations manual on the intranet.

 You can’t plug in a normal audio jack but there are USB ports on the keyboard that you can use.
 The mice on many of the computers are the silly Apple ones so you may want to bring a mouse.
 Some computers are better than others depending on the wear and tear of the keyboards and mice and whether the monitor can still be adjusted upwards (I used a rolled up piece of paper behind mine).

 You have to sign up for the exam event and the project on the first exam (I don’t know why the others were different) and only the event on the others.
-You sign into the exam machine with username exam and password exam and then open a terminal and type examshell before logging in with your proper user-name and password.
-You are allowed a pen, some sheets of paper and a bottle of water.
+You sign into the exam machine with username ‘exam’ and password ‘exam’ and then open a terminal and type ‘examshell’ before logging in with your proper user-name and password.
+You are allowed a pen, some sheets of paper and a bottle of water in the exams.

 The food on campus is fine and is cheap.
 I made my lunches at home but quite often that was actually the same price as just buying something on the campus.
 In the campus you are only allowed a bottle of water on the floor.
 No eating inside.
 In the exams it is the same except for the final exam which can go for eight hours where you are allowed dried food like snack bars.
 No chocolate though.